Codekorefataifelbo/Inventory-API/readme.md

 - **Delete Item**: Remove an item from the inventory.
 - **Upload Image**: Upload an image for an item.

-# Inventory App with FastAPI

-This is a simple inventory management application built using FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
-The application uses SQLAlchemy as an ORM for database operations.

 ## Prerequisites